Skip to main content

 • PM dosing.
 We prefer patients take ashwagandha with dinner or about 2 hours before bed.
 This helps lower evening cortisol and clears the path for natural melatonin production.

 • Absorption matters.
 Always take ashwagandha with a meal containing some fat.
-In our experience, taking it on an empty stomach often leads to GI upset.
+Taking it on an empty stomach often leads to GI upset.

-• The importance of cycling.
+• Cycling.
 We recommend 3 months on, 1 month off.
 Cycling helps prevent receptor downregulation and ensures we are not masking underlying issues that need lifestyle work.

 Fishtown Medicine